 Landmark clinical studies and medical guidelines recommend introducing peanut, egg, and milk to your baby as early as 4-6 months of age, even if you're exclusively breastfeeding.
 At this age, babies enter a critical window of time where introducing these foods is important.

-Just pour a daily packet into baby’s bottle of breastmilk, and shake the bottle.
-Shaking the bottle for at least 5-10 seconds prior to feeding helps ensure that Ready, Set, Food! dissolves completely into the breastmilk.
+Just pour a daily packet of Stage 1 or 2 mix-ins into baby’s bottle of breastmilk, and shake the bottle.
+Shaking the bottle for at least 5-10 seconds prior to feeding helps ensure that Ready.
+Set.
+Food! dissolves completely into the breastmilk.
 If you only swirl the bottle, the powder's less likely to fully dissolve.

 If you experience clumps and clogs at the bottle nipple, it is most likely due to not shaking the bottle hard enough.
 Try adding a little hot water and shake vigorously for 5-10 seconds to help.
 There’s no need to worry that you’ll damage the nutrients in your milk.
 Remember: shaking breastmilk does not harm any of the nutrients in breastmilk.

-You can start mixing Ready, Set, Food! into a bottle of breastmilk as early as 4 months of age.
-Introducing peanut, egg, and milk with Ready, Set, Food! has never been easier!
+You can start mixing Ready.
+Set.
+Food!
+Stage 1 and 2 mix-ins into a bottle of breastmilk as early as 4 months of age.
+Introducing peanut, egg, and milk with Ready.
+Set.
+Food! has never been easier!